Maksim2049/starter-academic/content/authors/admin/_index.md

     url: https://hkust.edu.hk
 education:
   courses:
-    - course: PhD in Computer Science
+    - course: PhD in Computer Science and Engineering
       institution: The Hong Kong University of Science and Technology
       year: ""
     - course: BSc in Computer Science